-Driver’s license or ORV Safety Training Certificate must be in operator’s possession at all times.
-Persons may not operate any vehicles if license is suspended or revoked.
+A valid driver’s license or ORV Safety Training Certificate must be in the operator’s possession at all times.
+Persons may not operate any vehicles if their license is suspended or revoked.

-8. What to wear We live in a world full of safety concerns.
+- What to Wear We live in a world full of safety concerns.
 It is imperative that you follow strict safety measures when operating your ORV.
 General ATV and cycle riding gear includes: helmet, goggles, gloves, chest protector, riding boots, shoulder guards, elbow guards, long pants, knee pads, and shin guards.
 Full-sized vehicles require seat belts, roll bars, and eye protection.

-9. Under the influence Do not, at any time, operate your ORV under the influence of drugs or alcohol.
-Violation of this rule or any others may subject operator to court citation, eviction and/or vehicle(s) impoundment.
+- Under the Influence Do not, at any time, operate your ORV under the influence of drugs or alcohol.
+Violation of this rule or any others may subject operators to court citation, eviction, and/or vehicle(s) impoundment.